NVIDIA/aistore/cmd/cli/resources/object.md

       `PARITY` - the number of parity slices, and `MODE` is protection mode selected for the object: `replicated` - object has `PARITY` replicas on other targets, `encoded`  the object is erasure coded and other targets contains only encoded slices

+> Note: Like many other `ais show` commands, `ais show object` is aliased to `ais object show` for ease of use.
+> Both of these commands are used interchangeably throughout the documentation.

 ### Examples

 #### Show default object properties